-As the IT teams look around for solutions to cloud data security, a common misconception that they have is, with regard to the association with any Cloud Access Security Broker and the implementation of their CASB solutions.
-CASB vendors are bombarded with questions like “We already have a web proxy firewalls for protection, then why do we need a CASB solution?” or “Aren’t they one and the same?”
-The web proxy firewalls have visibility into all traffic to and from the cloud services.
+As the IT teams look around for solutions to cloud security, a common misconception is about the association with any Cloud Access Security Broker and the implementation of their CASB solutions.
+CASB vendors are bombarded with questions like “We already have a web proxy firewalls for protection, then why do we need a CASB solution?” or “Aren’t they the same?”
+The web proxy firewalls have visibility into all traffic and cloud services.
 But the CASB is not a replacement for the existing network security solutions like the firewalls.
 There are significant differences between the two.

 CASB is a separate and different concept from proxies and firewalls.
-To implement inline controls, CASB can be implemented in forward and reverse proxy mode and the similarity between them stops here.
-CASB is focused on deep visibility into granular controls for cloud computing, whereas, other network security solutions focus on inbound threats and filter potentially illegal websites.
-CASB can be employed in an API mode to scan and enforce policies for data that are at rest.
-Web proxies and firewalls offer broad protection to the network threats.
-But they do offer some protection to the cloud data even without integrating to a CASB.
+CASB can be applied in forward and reverse proxy mode to implement inline controls, and the similarity between them stops here.
+CASB framework is focused on deep visibility into granular controls for cloud computing, whereas, other network security solutions focus on inbound threats and filter potentially illegal websites.
+CASB can be employed in an API mode to scan and enforce policies for data at rest.
+Web proxies and firewalls offer broad protection to network threats.
+But they do provide some protection for the cloud data even without integrating into a CASB.

-A CASB can leverage the already existing cloud infrastructure and act as a complementary to the firewalls and proxies.
-The value of the cloud network and infrastructure gets enhanced and cloud visibility into the cloud usage is gained through the CASB.
+A CASB can leverage the already existing cloud infrastructure and complement the firewalls and proxies.
+The value of the cloud network and support gets enhanced, and cloud visibility into cloud usage is gained through the CASB.

 3 Methods Used by CASB to Integrate with Network Security Solutions

-Many organizations already have a web proxy firewalls and would not want a different endpoint agent, but a CASB can be implemented for forward proxy.
-Thus, the downstream web proxy firewalls routes all the cloud traffic through the CASB in proxy chaining.
+Many organizations already have a web proxy firewalls and would not want a different endpoint agent, but a CASB can be implemented for forwarding proxy.
+Thus, the downstream web proxy firewalls route all the cloud traffic through the CASB in proxy chaining.
 CASB can hence enforce real-time governance and issue security protocols for the data traffic.
-CASB can enforce access control policy which limits the cloud service functionality.
-It can display alerts and send emails when the user tries to access a service outside the policy.
+CASB can enforce access control policy, which limits the cloud service functionality.
+It can display alerts and send emails when the user tries to access service outside the system.
 It can also direct the users to approved cloud services and justify its access.
-In proxy chaining mode, a CASB can enforce inline DLP policies and check policy violations that are not possible in packet capture mode.
+In proxy chaining mode, a CASB can enforce inline DLP policies and check policy violations that are impossible in packet capture mode.